AmitShalev0/tutor-with-amit/FIREBASE_SETUP.md

 1. Click "Storage" in Firebase Console
 2. Click "Get Started"
 3. Use default security rules for now
+4. (Recommended) Upload the CORS configuration in `config/storage-cors.json` so local development and the live site can talk to Firebase Storage.
+Use `firebase storage:bucket` (CLI) or the Firebase console to confirm your bucket name, then run `gsutil cors set config/storage-cors.json gs://<your-bucket-name>` (or `gcloud storage buckets update gs://<your-bucket-name> --cors-file=config/storage-cors.json`).

 ### Step 4: Set Storage Security Rules (Optional)
 ```javascript